WalletConnect/WalletConnectModalFlutter/README.md

 ),
 ```

+## Notes

+Swapping the required or optional namespaces will not do anything if your dApp has already connected.
+For those changes to take effect, you must disconnect and reconnect.

 ## iOS Setup

 For each app you would like to be able to deep link to, you must add that app's link into the `ios/Runner/Info.plist` file like so: